LearnEarnFun/Pega-Interview-Concepts/Case Management.md

 There are three approaches to implement the flow changes that are already in the production.

 __Approach #1__: Create distinct flows, and enable the "Creates new work object" to the newly created flows.
 Remove the "Creates new work object" on the old flows.
-Implement circumstance to the existing flows.
+Implement date circumstance to the existing flows.

 Drawbacks:
 - If there are more subprocess levels than four then this is not the recommended approach.